 The first deep pothole told me all I needed to know with a painful jarring of the back.
 There’s no doubting that there is an improvement over the 2016 model but anything deeper than a shallow imperfection in the road is best avoided.
 But it’s not all due to the suspension, the foot forward stance of a cruiser means your legs are not best placed to help diffuse any impact which means the lower back takes the full, jarring force.
 The simple lesson here is avoid pot holes and, if you can’t, scroll through your tunes for a soothing recovery track.

-By the half way mark to Port Angels we started to experience the other characteristic for which the Olympic Peninsular is most famous, rain.
+By the halfway mark to Port Angels we started to experience the other characteristic for which the Olympic Peninsular is most famous for, rain.
 The Olympic National Park is the wettest place on mainland USA and with heavy precipitation combined with low cloud and dense mist, the visibility was so bad that the afternoon ride up the spectacular Hurricane Ridge Road was abandoned.

-In addition to the colour coded panniers the Ultra comes with a huge king and queen styled seat complete with armrests, an enormous top box big enough to take two helmets, surround sound speakers, a taller stance than the ‘Special’ and, being ‘twin cooled’, you get the extra protection of front leg guards covering the rads.
-This really is touring in style and when you throw in the handy cubby holes with USB points and dual communication plugs you get convenience too.
+In addition to the colour coded panniers, the Ultra comes with a huge king and queen styled seat complete with armrests, an enormous top box big enough to take two helmets, surround sound speakers, a taller stance than the ‘Special’ and, being ‘twin-cooled’, you get the extra protection of front leg guards covering the rads. _ is really is touring in style and when you throw in the handy cubby holes with USB points and dual communication plugs, you get convenience too.

 As a commuter